-In the old design, household were the second-stage sampling unit.
-Household are the residents of occupied dwellings.
+In the old design (prior to the 2021 redesign), household was the second-stage sampling unit.
+Households are the residents of occupied dwellings.
 However, if the household and not the dwelling is the sampling unit, when a household moves, it should remain in the sample.
 Movements of households since the time of creation of the frame and when a household gets sampled create problems being able to contact the household, as well as complexities in estimation, as household may become stratum jumper - they may no longer belong to the stratum in which they were originally selected.
 Also changes in household composition over time adds to the complexity of this approach.
-As a fundamental change in the sample design, the dwelling was adopted as the second-stage sampling unit.
+As a fundamental change in the sample design, the dwelling was adopted as the second-stage sampling unit during the 2021 redesign.
+This feature of the LFS design has been maintained during the 2022 redesign.

-2.11.2.
-Stratification
+2.11.2 Stratification